yuvadm/digispark-projects/README.md

 Various code for the [Digispark](http://digistump.com/wiki/digispark)

- - [Blink](blink) - a simple blinking LED example
+ - [Blink](blink) - a simple blinking LED example, start here
- - [Keyboard](keyboard) - a basic USB device that flips the LED based on USB interrupts
+ - [USB](usb) - a basic USB device that flips the LED based on USB interrupts

 ## Prerequisites